 There are direct trains to Chartres from Gare Montparnasse in Paris.

-It is possible to get a train to Le Havre and then the bus to Etretat, but it is quite slow.
+It is possible to get a train to Le Havre and then the bus to Etretat, but it is quite slow (around 2 hours 40 minutes) so plan to make a whole day of it.
 A tour or a car will help you have a lot less time in transit.

 Châteaux de Vaux-le-Vicomte

-The lavish parties at this chateaux manage to outweigh those of Marie Antoinette – several partygoers were arrested after a particular debaucherous fete in the 17th century.
+Historically, the lavish parties at this chateaux managed to outweigh those of Marie Antoinette – several partygoers were arrested after a particular debaucherous fete in the 17th century.

 To see it for yourself, simply take the train to the Verneuil l’Etang train station, where there is a shuttle bus to the chateaux.